 Newest technology solar panels – Sun energy production.
-A new type of photovoltaic cell on the market at the end of 2018.
+New types of solar photovoltaic cell on the market at the end of 2018.
 The use of the material perovskite (calcium titanium oxide, CaTiO) in the conversion of light into electrical energy has undergone rapid development in recent years, as it turns out.

-Cells as a coating
+Cells as a coating:

 A perovskite cell is a type of cell which includes a perovskite structured compound, most commonly a hybrid organic-inorganic lead or tin halide-based material, as the light-harvesting active layer.
 Perovskite materials such as methylammonium lead halides are cheap to produce and simple to manufacture

 Newest technology PV systems – Perovskite promising.

 The Perovskite material is ranking seventh in the top 10 of promising cell technologies by the World Economic Forum in 2016.

 Universities and companies around the world are exploring the possibilities of applying perovskite in cells and panels.
 “The road ‘from lab to fab to the roof’ is, however, long and full of stumbling blocks.

 Efficiency of perovskite.